 Once you start renting out your home, a standard homeowners policy usually isn’t enough.
 Most rental homeowner insurance is meant for owner-occupied homes.
 So if you're no longer living there, your policy might not cover damage or liability related to tenants.

-To stay protected, you’ll likely need to switch to landlord insurance.
+To stay protected, you’ll likely need to switch to let property insurance (landlord insurance).
 Please ensure you are aware of the KW notice period requirements as outlined in your lease or insurance agreement.

 What Is Landlord Insurance?

-Landlord insurance is made for people who rent out property (a single-family home, a condo, or a multi-unit building).
-It covers the physical structure, protects you from certain legal risks, and can even help replace lost rental income if the property becomes unlivable due to a covered event.
+Building insurance and landlord insurance are often discussed together, but landlord insurance is broader.
+It’s designed for people who rent out property—whether it’s a single-family home, a condo, or a multi-unit building.
+Landlord insurance covers the physical structure, protects you from certain legal risks, and can even help replace lost rental income if the property becomes unlivable due to a covered event.

 Unlike homeowners insurance, landlord insurance doesn’t protect your tenant’s belongings.
 It focuses on your investment and the risks that come with being a landlord.